Karakoram Prime-X Carbon Review

-We are big fans of the carbon high backs on the Prime X Carbon; the high backs are very stiff and responsive, but not painful or overly rigid.
-They are also damn good looking.
+We are big fans of the carbon high backs on the Prime-X Carbon; the high backs are very stiff and responsive, but not painful or overly rigid.
+They are also quite good-looking.
 The forward lean adjusters rotate to switch between touring and riding modes, and it's easy to operate them.

 The Karakoram risers are intended to be operated using the basket end of your ski poles.
 In our experience, this mostly worked but does require precision, which can be a little tricky to master.

-The Prime X Carbon bindings feature high performance on the skin track and on the downhill but are heavier and more complex than other options.
-If you are fan of the active joining technology or have previous experience with splitboards where you felt the riding performance was lacking, and are comfortable with somewhat more complex transitions, these bindings might be the ticket for you.
+The Prime-X Carbon bindings feature high performance on the skin track and on the downhill but are heavier, more complex, and more expensive than other options.
+If you are a fan of the active joining technology or have previous experience with splitboards where you felt the riding performance was lacking, and are comfortable with somewhat more complex transitions, these bindings might be the ticket for you.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More